 A pattern day trader is defined in Exchange Rule 431 (Margin Requirement) as any trader who executes 4 or more round-trip day trades within any 5 successive business days.
 If, however, the number of day-trades is less than or equal to 6% of the total number of trades that trader has made for that five business day period, the trader will not be considered a pattern day trader and they will not be required to meet the criteria for a pattern day trader.

 The minimum account balance for any trader who based on his personal trading history has been classified a pattern day trader is $25,000.00.
 The required $25,000 must be deposited in the account prior to any trades being placed and must be maintained at all times.

 Are there any exceptions to these rules?

 Day trading rules apply to all stock transactions, equities, bonds and securities with only one exception -

 As a futures trader or an emini futures trader, pattern day trading rules do not apply.
 The only minimum account balances are those imposed by your broker.
 The minimum amount with some brokers is as low as $2,000.00.
 Additionally, emini futures traders are not restricted by the up-tick rule in regard to short sales, and also receive preferential tax treatment.
 Always check with you broker in regards to margin requirements and consult a CPA in all tax related matters.

 What is an emini?

-Emini Futures trading in stock indexes are generally one-fifth-sized versions of the standard stock index futures.
+Emini Futures trading primarily involves trading stock indexes which are generally one-fifth-sized versions of the standard stock index futures contract.
 Eminis are settled in cash to the spot value of the index.
 E-mini contracts are offered exclusively on the CME Globex electronic trading platform.

 eminis are 'mini' versions of indexes, traded 'e' for 'electronically'